 This herb, due to its high vitamin C content, is effective in controlling diabetes.
 A tablespoon of its juice, mixed with a cup of fresh bitter-gourd juice, taken daily for two months will stimulate the pancreas and enable it to secrete insulin, thus reducing the blood sugar in diabetes.

 Diet restrictions should be strictly observed while taking this medicine.
 It will also prevent eye complications in diabetes.

 Equal quantities of powdered herb, jambul fruit and bitter-gourd provide a very useful remedy for diabetes.
 A tablespoon of this mixture once or twice a day would be effective in checking the progress of the disease.

 Indian gooseberry is considered an effective remedy for heart disease.
-It tones up the functions of all the organs of the body and builds up health by destroying the heterogenous or harmful and disease causing elements.
-It also renewes energy.
+It tones up the functions of all the organs of the body and builds up health by destroying the harmful and disease causing elements.
+It also renews energy.

 The juice of gooseberry with honey is useful in preserving eye sight.
 It is beneficial in the treatment of conjunctivitis and glaucoma.
 It reduces intraocular tension in a remarkable manner.
 A cup of this juice mixed with honey can be taken twice daily for this condition.

 To treat rheumatism, a teaspoon of the powder of the dry fruit mixed with 2 teaspoons of jaggery can be taken twice daily for a month.

 As an extremely rich source of vitamin C, Indian gooseberry is one of the best remedies for scurvy.
 Powder of the dry herb, mixed with an equal quantity of sugar, can be taken in doses of one teaspoon, thrice daily with milk.

 The dried fruit is also useful m diarrhoea and dysentery.
 A drink made from the herb, mixed with lemon juice and sugar controls acute bacillary dysentery.